kuropen/bypasslinkis/README.md

 At least other users are annoyed at your tweet, when Linkis.com has permission to access your account.**

 ## Notice about environment
-This script is currently *only* tested with Greasemonkey on Firefox.
+This script is currently tested with:

+- Greasemonkey on Firefox
+- Tampermonkey on Google Chrome

 ## License
 You can use this program under the condition of [ISC License](https://en.wikipedia.org/wiki/ISC_license).